Ku Klux Klan: Violence

-Rapid growth
+Rapid growth and marketing

-In 1920, Simmons handed the day-to-day activities of the national office over to two professional publicists, Elizabeth Tyler and Edward Young Clarke.
-The new leadership invigorated the Klan and it grew rapidly.
-It appealed to new members based on current social tensions, and stressed responses to fears raised by defiance of Prohibition and new sexual freedoms.
-It emphasized anti-Jewish, anti-Catholic, anti-immigrant and later anti-Communist positions.
-It presented itself as a fraternal, nativist and strenuously patriotic organization; and its leaders emphasized support for vigorous enforcement of Prohibition laws.
-It expanded membership dramatically to a 1924 peak of 1.5 million to 4 million, which was between 4–15% of the eligible population.
+In 1920, Simmons handed the day-to-day activities of the national office to two professional publicists, Elizabeth Tyler and Edward Young Clarke.
+The new leadership invigorated the Klan, and it grew rapidly.
+It appealed to new members by drawing on contemporary social tensions and emphasized responses to fears raised by the defiance of Prohibition and changing sexual norms.
+It promoted anti-Jewish, anti-Catholic, anti-immigrant, and later anti-communist positions.
+The organization presented itself as a fraternal, nativist, and strongly patriotic body, and its leaders stressed support for vigorous enforcement of Prohibition law.
+Membership expanded dramatically, reaching a peak by 1924 that is commonly estimated at between 1.5 million to 4 million, or roughly 4–15% of the eligible population, mainly based on the Klan's own claims.
+In Indiana, which had the highest reported Klan penetration, there were 162,267 members, or "18.44% of the eligible Indiana population"; applying those numbers to the entire United States yields an "upper bound of 5.2 million Klan members".

-By the 1920s, most of its members lived in the Midwest and West.
-Nearly one in five of the eligible Indiana population were members.
-It had a national base by 1925.
-In the South, where the great majority of whites were Democrats, the Klansmen were Democrats.
-In the rest of the country, the membership comprised both Republicans and Democrats, as well as independents.
+By the 1920s, most members lived in the Midwest and West.
+Nearly one in five of the eligible Indiana population (18.44%) were members.
+The Klan had a national base by 1925.
+In the South, where the great majority of whites were Democrats, most Klansmen were Democrats.
+In the rest of the country, the membership comprised Republicans, Democrats, and independents.
 Klan leaders tried to infiltrate political parties; as Cummings notes, "it was non-partisan in the sense that it pressed its nativist issues to both parties".
 Sociologist Rory McVeigh has explained the Klan's strategy in appealing to members of both parties: